exonum/exonum-doc/src/architecture/storage.md

 [`KeySetIndex`][key-set-index] implements a set.
 Internally, stored set elements are inserted to the underlying `BaseIndex` as `(&element, ())` (i.e., the element is used as key, and the value is always empty).
-As the keys are ordered in the underlying storage engine, `KeySetIndex` iterates over set items in the sorting order.

 The following procedures are implemented:

 - Add and remove items
 - Check if a specific item is in the set
-- Iterate over items
+- Iterate over items in the lexicographic order
 - Clear the set (i.e., remove all stored values)

 #### KeySetIndex vs ValueSetIndex